Greg-Boggs/GamingLadder/docs/readme.txt

 // tribal bliss
    the open source elo web ladder system for competetive gaming

-   v.0.1.3 of this document
+   v.0.1.4 of this document

-	php written by: mr-russ, chains, eyerouge, hendrixes and whoever more.
+	Php written by: mr-russ, chains, eyerouge, hendrixes, admiral-n,
+	Luigit and whoever more we failed to include.

-	please let us know if you submitted code into the svn and want your name here.
+	Please let us know if you submitted code into the svn and want your name here.

 	This project is a derivation of Peter Hendrix & Danny Hendrix webladder